Windows Embedded Home

 Join the discussion of the latest updates and improvements to Microsoft’s full line of Windows Embedded offerings.

-This is the second blog in a series of articles which discusses the troubleshooting and diagnosis of driver installation issues in Windows Embedded Standard 7 (Standard 7).
-Previously we presented the different phases of setup and a brief introduction to SetupAPI logging and the SetupAPI.dev.log file.
-We will now start off with the format of the SetupAPI.dev.log file.
+This is the third and final blog in a series of articles which discusses the troubleshooting and diagnosis of driver installation issues in Windows Embedded Standard 7.
+Previously we presented the format of the SetupAPI.dev.log file and an example driver installation scenario.
+Now we will begin by enumerating some common driver installation issues you may encounter in Windows Embedded Standard 7.

 Comments Product Updates